1932 Arkansas gubernatorial election: Results

 The Democratic primary was a dramatic fight played out via accusations in the press, and ultimately widened major rifts in the party.
 Though Parnell and Blackwood were already political rivals, the battle continued to escalate.
 Allegations of corruption flew among several of the candidates, positing other candidates as "members of the machine" or colluding as a political "gang".
 Parnell was initially thought to run for Senate, but declined and decided to retire from politics, but remained active in the 1932 primary.
 On July 24, reports emerged that Governor Parnell had switched his support from Priddy to Futrell.
 Parnell issued a statement, saying "his only interest in the present campaign was to defeat Dwight H. Blackwood".
 Following Futrell's win, Parnell removed Howard Reed from his state comptroller's position, allegedly for refusing to withdraw as a gubernatorial candidate.
 Parnell appointed Griffin Smith, manager of Futrell's campaign, to replace Reed.
 Four of Arkansas's constitutional officers condemned the firing in a statement, calling it "untimely to say the least".

 Futrell tried to strike a conciliatory tone, saying "in the discharge of my duties as governor, all bitterness of the controversy will be forgotten, and the earnest co-operation of those who opposed me, and those who supported me, is necessary".
 He also condemned the overheated rhetoric of the campaign, saying "one thing has been definitely established: A campaign of slander and misrepresentation cannot succeed."

 The Democratic state convention was held September 8–10 in Hot Springs.
 Representative of the conservative wing having taken control of the convention, it adopted as first plank of the party platform, "drastic curtailment of government expenditures and other reforms".

 Republican convention

-Republicans did not hold primaries in Arkansas until the 1960s, instead nominating their candidates at the state convention.
+Republicans did not hold primaries in Arkansas until 1958, instead nominating their candidates at the state convention.
 The Republican convention was held in Little Rock on April 26, 1932.
 James O. Livesay, a lawyer and judge from Foreman, and Republican candidate for governor in 1930, was nominated as the Republican gubernatorial candidate.